tmizza/wallet_app/EXPLANATION.md

 **Here you can check all the code explanation.**

-Let’s break down the **fully functioning web-based wallet application** step by step, explaining each file, its purpose, caveats, possible improvements, and how to run the application.
+Let’s go through the **fully functioning web-based wallet application** step by step, explaining each file, its purpose, caveats, possible improvements, and how to run the application.
 I’ll ensure nothing is left out.

 ---